Career, Salary and Education Information

 Technical writers may be expected to work evenings and weekends to meet deadlines.
 Most work full time.

-Employment of technical writers is projected to grow 8 percent over the next ten years, faster than the average for all occupations.
+Employment of technical writers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 About 5,400 openings for technical writers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 As product innovation continues, technical writers will be needed to convert complex information into a format that nontechnical users of these products understand.
 The continuing expansion of scientific and technical products and growth in digital product support needs will drive employment demand for these writers.